Imran Garda: TRT World

 In October 2015, Garda joined TRT World, Turkish Radio and Television Corporation's English-language channel as host of The Newsmakers, an interview and debate program with "in-depth reports and strong, unfiltered debates - examining the people and the stories that are shaping our lives."

 In April 2016 Garda and his colleague Jerome Evans were given rare access to make a documentary in North Korea during the Pyongyang Marathon.
 Garda documented the challenges of doing journalism in the country.

+In their documentary The Invisible Empire: the KKK and Hate in America, Garda and Evans got up close with the Ku Klux Klan in a show that highlighted the resurgence of white supremacism in the United States.

 The Newsmakers also did a special show from London on the occasion of the historic Brexit referendum.

+Imran's final episode on the program aired in July 2020.
+During his time hosting The Newsmakers he also hosted the documentary series "Crossing the Line," featuring guests such as Imran Khan, Yanis Varoufakis, Julius Malema and Juan Manuel Santos.

+In 2022, Garda launched The InnerView, a one-on-one interview program for which he also serves as executive producer.
+The show features half-hour in-depth interviews with some of the world's most fascinating people, including prominent historians such as British historian Bettany Hughes, actors such as Adrian Grenier, politicians such as Ehud Olmert, John Bolton, Kersti Kaljulaid and Miguna Miguna, as well as figures from sport, music and the arts.

 Novel: The Thunder That Roars

 In June 2014 Umuzi, an imprint of Penguin Random House published Garda's debut novel The Thunder That Roars.
 The book was awarded the 2015 Olive Schreiner Prize for prose and optioned for a feature film.
 A tale of a journalist who embarks on a journey to find a missing family friend and uncovers long-held family secrets and undergoes an inward journey of his own, the book was described by adjudicators as, "South African literature [that] soars above the tortuous apartheid history and redefines globalisation."
 Reviewer Eric Garland called it, "[A] breathtakingly strong debut novel about the self-discovery and strained relationships of human beings in an era that defies understanding."
 It was also long-listed for The Etisalat Prize for Literature.

-Big interviews

-Garda has interviewed many influential people throughout his career.
-They include former UK Prime Minister Gordon Brown, former President of Afghanistan Hamid Karzai, US Ambassador to Iraq Christopher Hill, former Pakistan President General Pervez Musharraf, UN Humanitarian Chief Stephen O'Brien, Former Israeli Ambassador to the UN Dan Gillerman, Ukrainian President Petro Poroshenko, former Chief UN Weapons Inspector in Iraq Richard Butler, former US Special Envoy to Sudan Scott Gration, Former President of Georgia and Governor of Odessa Oblast Mikheil Saakashvili, former UK Prime Minister Tony Blair, former UN Special Envoy to Afghanistan Kai Eide, former Irish President Mary Robinson, former IAEA Chief Hans Blix, WikiLeaks founder Julian Assange, NASA Administrator Charles Bolden, Former Iraq Prime Minister and Vice President Ayad Allawi, Tibetan PM in exile Lobsang Sangay, Rwandan Foreign Minister Louise Mushikiwabo, UN Human Rights Chief Navi Pillay, Spanish judge Baltasar Garzon, ICC Chief prosecutor Luis Moreno-Ocampo, former UN Humanitarian Chief John Holmes, Bosnian President Haris Silajdzic, UN Deputy Secretary General Jan Eliasson, philosopher Slavoj Zizek, former US Ambassador to Syria Robert Ford, former Iranian Chief Nuclear Negotiator Seyed Hossein Mousavian, and former cricketer turned politician and Current Prime Minister of Pakistan Imran Khan.
+Garda is represented by The Lennon-Ritchie Agency.